JinkaSyamkumar/Spring-Boot-with-jpa-and-rest/README.txt

-This repo contains all my learning on Diff tech - slacktest branch
+This repo contains all my learning on Diff tech - slacktest branch --un oath mode